Today seed distribution has occurred at Ehleheni, Traditional Authorit...

 To relieve pressure on forests we also teach how to build more efficient rocket stoves.

 NOW, we have an ask, more in hope than expectation.
 Many people reading this have recently been on a plane, on holidays, adding to our global warming dilemma.
 If you were lucky enough to be one of these, you could at least try to negate this nasty footprint by helping us plant trees.
 Every little will help.
 Don’t moan about climate change: Do something about it.
-Plant trees or ask us to do it, in Malawi.
+Plant trees yourself or donate to us to get communities to plant trees for you in Malawi.

 We believe that our tree planting model should be as transparent for our donors as possible so we have broken its 4 stages (Planning & Preparation, Planting, Monitoring, Evaluation) down into 12 individual steps.